campisano/terraform_aws_lightsail_module/README.md

 From [campisano.org/Aws_terraform](http://www.campisano.org/wiki/en/Aws_terraform#Use_AWS_lightsail_simplified_service)

-This project shows a minimalistic AWS Lightsail module configured with a custom vars.json variable to setup a cheap infrastrucutre in the AWS cloud.
+This project shows how to use a minimalistic AWS Lightsail module (configurable with a custom vars.json file) to setup a cheap infrastrucutre in the AWS cloud.